 Earthjustice is the premier nonprofit environmental law organization.
 We take on the biggest, most precedent-setting cases across the country.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
 We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time, and bring about positive change.
 We are here because the earth needs a good lawyer.

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
 We achieve this by hiring people who share a passion for justice and a healthy environment.
 Our headquarters are in San Francisco with offices in Anchorage, Juneau, Los Angeles, Tallahassee, Miami, Honolulu, New York, Philadelphia, Denver, Seattle, Bozeman, Chicago and Washington, DC.

-This position provides paralegal and administrative support for the litigation and advocacy activities of the Washington DC Regional office, and also offers backup support for operations staff in the office.
+This position provides paralegal and administrative support for the litigation and advocacy activities of the Midwest Regional office in Chicago, and provides support for the administrative and operations needs in the office.
 Depending on qualifications and experience, we intend to hire either a Litigation Assistant I or II.

 - Prepare documents under attorney supervision for filing in court and before agencies, including:

 - Drafting procedural motions, certificates, and disclosure statements;

 - Preparing tables of contents, tables of authorities, exhibits, and exhibit lists; and

 - Perform factual and paralegal research and draft memos regarding research.